Akir4d/JACAT/README.md

 3. Inside /application/config/ copy "database.model.php" as "database.php" and make sure that database config is set correctly
 4. You should be able to access Frontend Website, Admin Panel and API Site (with Swagger Doc) respectively
 5. Visit the Demo Controllers (exist in both Frontend / Admin Panel / API) for sample usage

-**Note** After release the v1.0 version, I will try to keep the upgrade procedure more developer friendly.

 ### Admin Users (and default login accounts)